FrancescoBenedetto99/Biomedical_Image_Processing_Laboratory/README.md

 # Biomedical Image Processing Laboratory

-Welcome to the **Biomedical Image Processing Laboratory** repository!
+---
+Projects for the "Laboratorio di Elaborazione di Bioimmagini" course held at @Politecnico di Milano.

+---

 This repository presents a collection of exciting projects related to the field of biomedical image processing.
 It covers a wide range of approaches to analyze, process, and classify biomedical images, from basic image filtering techniques to advanced machine learning models.

 ## Overview